arshinalbab/docs/docs/hub/2_deployment.md

 docker-compose up -d
 ```

 You app should be up and running now wherever you deployed it.
+When you open up snoopHub in the browser you will be automatically redirected to the login.
+To use your installation of snoopHub, create a new account.

 ### Doesn't work? 🙃

-If you have questions or struggle setting up your instance locally [just join our Discord](https://discord.gg/8rwDbyy2Me) or [send a DM](https://twitter.com/snoopforms) - we are happy to help 🤍
+If you have questions or struggle setting up your instance locally [just join our Discord](https://discord.gg/8rwDbyy2Me) or [create a new issue on Github](https://github.com/snoopForms/snoopforms-react) - we are happy to help 🤍